dslab-epfl/svshi/README.md

 > IMPORTANT! use Powershell to execute the scripts!

-To update SVSHI, you just need to do step 4.
+To update SVSHI, you just need to do steps 1, 2, 3 and 7.
 However, do not forget to move `app_library` inside the old `src/` folder in the new one before replacing.

 ### From sources